1201 S. State Street,

-The FSA ID - a username and password - has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
+The FSA ID - a username and password - also referred to as your Federal Student Aid log-in credentials, must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.

 If you do not already have an FSA ID, you may create one at studentaid.gov by following the instructions below.